nimashoghi/nimashoghi.github.io/_pages/about.md

 {% include base_path %}

-I'm an AI researcher with a background in computer science and machine learning.
-I earned my B.S. and M.S. degrees in Computer Science from Georgia Tech, and I am currently pursuing my PhD in Machine Learning at the School of Computational Science and Engineering at Georgia Tech, focusing on Deep Learning for Scientific Applications.
-During my undergraduate and master's studies, I conducted research at the High Performance Computer Architecture Lab, where I focused on accelerating ML training and inference.
-I recently concluded my two-year AI residency at Meta AI's FAIR Chemistry team, where I worked on developing large pre-trained models, trained on a large mixture of available chemical data across multiple different domains, for general-purpose chemical property prediction.
-I am particularly interested in the application of large-scale machine learning techniques to problems in science and engineering.
+I'm a PhD student in Machine Learning at Georgia Tech, where I am focusing on Deep Learning for Scientific Applications under the guidance of Dr. Pan Li and Dr. Victor Fung.
+I earned my B.S. and M.S. degrees in Computer Science from Georgia Tech, during which I conducted research at the High Performance Computer Architecture Lab on accelerating ML training and inference.
+Prior to starting my PhD, I completed a two-year AI residency at Meta AI's FAIR Chemistry team, where I worked on developing large pre-trained models, trained on a diverse mixture of chemical data across multiple domains, for general-purpose chemical property prediction.
+My research interests lie in the application of large-scale machine learning techniques to challenging problems in science and engineering.
+I am particularly excited about the potential for deep learning to accelerate discovery and understanding in fields like chemistry and climate science.

 My CV is available [here](files/cv.pdf).